-Before pursuing Acupuncture, Alicia earned her Bachelor of Science in Biology from Northeastern University, where she developed a strong foundation in human biology and genetics.
-She has worked internationally as a medical assistant in a recovery center for malnourished infants and children in Antigua, Guatemala, and as a public health director/liaison at a grassroots organization in the Phrao district of Thailand, developing community health education seminars and public health workshops in underserved communities in the remote mountain regions of the country.
+Before she became an Acupuncturist, Alicia earned her Bachelor of Science in Biology from Northeastern University, where she developed a strong foundation in human biology and genetics.
+She has worked internationally as a medical assistant in a recovery center for malnourished infants and children in Antigua, Guatemala, and as a public health director/liaison at a grassroots organization in the Phrao district of Thailand, developing community health education seminars and public health workshops in under-served communities in the remote mountain regions of the country.

-Her mission is clear: to promote wellness in the most natural, safe, and profound way possible.
+Her mission is to promote wellness in the most natural, safe, and profound way possible.

 TYPES OF ACUPUNCTURE

 Acupuncture is an ancient modality of healing.
 Extremely thin, single-use needles are inserted in specific points on the body along particular meridians, based on your pre-determined diagnosis.
 The process is often described as painless, though you may feel a slight pressure or dull aching at the point of insertion.
 The needles are retained for about 30 minutes while you comfortably relax on the table.
 You will often feel a sensation of movement within your body during this time.
 This sensation has been named qi, and is your body’s vital force.